 Determine what sort of traffic most often frequent the lot.
 Will there be more trucks than cars?
 Most businesses have regular visits from heavier vehicles making deliveries or collecting goods.
 Even routine garbage disposal pick-up causes wear and tear.
 Asphalt doesn’t hold up as well as concrete when truck traffic is turning, loading or unloading materials.
 Heavy truck traffic, even those regular garbage pickups, will degrade the asphalt more quickly than it does a concrete installation.

 Durability under heavy traffic and lifetime value are among the more obvious reasons to choose concrete over asphalt.
 However new information about ancillary benefits of concrete parking lots can add to practical savings for the business owner.
 What does a concrete parking lot have to do with the cost of cooling the building it serves?
 How can it improve the safety of employees, business patrons or apartment residents?
 Watch for our next blog post to continue this series.
-Call Mack Concrete for a quotation for your next parking lot or concrete project in Medina, Lorain, Summit, Cuyahoga and Portage counties: 800-482-3111.
+Call Mack Concrete for a quotation for your next concrete project in Medina, Lorain, Summit, Cuyahoga and Portage counties: 800-482-3111.